simabagheri1/simabagheri1.github.io/README.md

 - Cloud/Container security
 - VNF placement (optimization)

-I would love to explore topics on:
+I would love to expand my research on the following topics:
-- AI security
+- Usable security and privacy
-- Usable security
+- Human-AI interaction
 - Internet measurement

 ---------